emilyriederer/website/content/post/convo-dbt/index.md

 Of course, not every contract can be made by force without risk of corrupting data.
 For any that we cannot enforce in their creation, we must rigorously test.

 `dbt` allows simple, single-column tests such as `unique`, `not_null`, and `relationship` to be implemented in the `schema.yml` configuration file.
 This is useful, for example, for checking the validity of the keys (e.g. `cd_county`) that connect the tables.
+Tests specified under the `tests` key-value pair in the YAML for each relevant column, and can sometimes be shared across models with the YAML [`&`](https://rdrr.io/r/base/Logic.html) and [`*`](https://rdrr.io/r/base/Arithmetic.html) which allows for naming and repeating blocks (think copy-paste).
 However, even with a relatively small number of tests and columns, its cumbersome and easy to overlook a column.

 <div class="highlight">